How to Hire the Perfect Caregiver

 5. Trust your gut.

 Not too long after that, she sent us a video of Franco baking in the hot sun.
 He wasn’t in the shade and he didn’t have a hat on.
-Dean and I both came home from work and we said simultaneously to each other, “We’ve got to get rid of her.”
+Dean and I both came home from work and we said simultaneously, “We’ve got to get rid of her.”

 And that’s when we found our next nanny who was so friggin amazing that people called her the unicorn nanny, as if there was no way she existed.
 We had to give her up when we moved out of the city, but to this day, we try to see her or bring her flowers when we’re in the neighborhood.